PokemonHacker1337/HackedFlashGames/README.md

 Age of War 2:
 Start with lots of money and XP, the cooldown for special moves has been disabled (ignore the cooldown timer), insane difficulty unlocked, infinite population.

+Drag Race Demon:
+Start with $9999, infinite fuel, infinite lives.
+(Technically, it's also possible to disable the opponent from being able to move, but I decided against it)

 Dune Buggy:
 Infinite health and lives (I decided against time as I kept getting softlocked in testing).